foysal-m/Martian-Robots/README.md

 #### Enhance the User Interface:

-- Improve the UI by incorporating design enhancements and adding a streaming audio feature.
-This will play a scream sound whenever the robot gets lost, making the user experience more engaging and immediate.
+- Implement design enhancements to improve the overall visual appeal.

+- Ensure that the "Current Position" indicator accurately tracks and follows the robot's location, positioning it just outside the board for better visibility.

+- Adapt the board layout to ensure responsiveness across various devices, providing a consistent user experience on both desktop and mobile platforms.

 ### Problem: Martian Robots